Extraordinary Africa>Tanzania>Mafia>Fanjove Private Island

 What’s Fanjove really like?

-Fanjove has just 10 peaceful bandas set back amongst the vegetation on the beach, all super rustic A-framed chalets made from wood and mukuti palm.
+Fanjove has 16 peaceful bandas set back amongst the vegetation on the beach, all super rustic A-framed chalets made from wood and mukuti palm.
 There are big screens that open at the front, wooden floors and woven matting walls and a four poster bed.
 Behind there’s the bathroom with a shower.
 The feel here is very back to nature, so there’s no air conditioning, just big doors you open and close for the sea breeze to do its job.
+Two of the bandas are family units with a separate children’s room off the main bedroom which can sleep 2 or 3 children.
+Two of the bandas (the Coral Villas) are identical to the other beach bandas but don’t have direct access to the beach.
+There’s also the sweet Villa 16, which is similar in style but is nestled amongst coral rocks with direct access to a small beach at low tide.
+Finally, there’s Coral Manor, a 2 bedroom private villa with a lovely open air sitting area and a large deck set out over the sea.
 Sandy paths lead to the main area which is of similar design, a large A frame where you can relax and eat meals- often fresh fish caught locally.
 You might equally eat out on the beach if weather allows.
 In all, this is a rather magical and idyllic spot- ideal for lovers of simple, back to earth eco-lodges.

 What can I do at Fanjove Private Island?